opengauss-mirror/docs/content/en/docs/Releasenotes/important-notes.md

 # Important Notes<a name="EN-US_TOPIC_0289899192"></a>

-For details about technical specifications, see the  _Technical White Paper_.
++ For details about technical specifications, see the  _Technical White Paper_.

-Currently, a maximum of 8 standby nodes are supported.
++ Currently, a maximum of 8 standby nodes are supported.
 If one primary node and multiple standby nodes are used and the primary node is faulty, promote a standby node with more logs to the primary, preventing other standby nodes from being rebuilt.

-You are advised to deploy one primary node and two standby nodes to ensure reliability and availability.
++ You are advised to deploy one primary node and two standby nodes to ensure reliability and availability.
++ JDBC and ODBC still use the openGauss 2.0.0 version.